AnnakinChen/skywalker-BasicML/README.md

 <center>https://anakinchen.shinyapps.io/BasicML</center>

 Please put all files in same path and run 'main.R'.
+The 'ui.R' is user interface, 'server.R' defines server logic while 'diy.R' and 'kmeans++.R' give some functions that cannot be found in R and R packages (from my view this is true at least).
 I provide some data to test this online platform.
+The 'pimatr(e).csv' can be used for classification, Bostontr(e).csv' is for regression task while 'iris.csv' is for clustering and 'poisson.csv' is for GLM with poisson response only.